Five Home Hacks That Will Help You Save Energy – and Money – This Summer

 3. Use ceiling or floor fans

 If some rooms in your home tend to be warmer than others, consider using a low-energy ceiling or floor fan to keep the temperature down without changing the setting on your thermostat.
-For a low-cost fan option, try Amazon.
+For a low-cost fan option, try Amazon, Lowe’s or a local hardware or home store.

 4. Upgrade your windows